dylanmm/Div-Grad-Curl/README.md

 # Div, Grad, Curl, and All That: An Informal Text on Vector Calculus
-## Solutions to Div Grad Curl 4e in ipython notebooks
+Solutions to Div Grad Curl 4e in ipython notebooks

 ###### NOTE:
 Github scales the Latex down to an unreadable size-- please download it to view.

-Made with: Jupyter/Python 3.4.3
+Jupyter/Python 3.4.3